 An integrative capstone course that explains what policies are, how they relate to strategies, and how a manager builds a strategic dimension into his or her actions.
-Any problem or opportunity ... accounting, management, marketing, finance, production, organizational, personnel or other organizational dimensions ... if it materially affects a firm's performance, is of strategic concern.
+Any problem or opportunity - accounting, management, marketing, finance, production, organizational, personnel or other organizational dimensions - if it materially affects a firm's performance, is of strategic concern.
+Business ETS Test is taken.
 (Spring)